 Lawrence E. Armstrong, Ph.D. is presently a Professor at the Human Performance Laboratory, Department of Kinesiology, University of Connecticut since 1990.
 He holds joint appointments in the Department of Nutritional Sciences and the Department of Physiology & Neurobiology.
 Formerly, he served as a Research Physiologist in the Heat Research Division of the Research Institute of Environmental Medicine, Natick, MA (1983 – 1990).
 His doctoral degree in Human Bioenergetics was earned at the Human Performance Laboratory, Ball State University, Muncie IN (1980 – 1983).

 Professor Armstrong’s research specialties include human fluid and electrolyte balance, effects of mild dehydration on cognitive performance including mood, measurement of hydration status, thermoregulation, heat acclimatization, physiological responses to exercise, and dietary intervention (i.e., low salt diets, sport drinks), as they apply to sport and labor in hot environments.
 His field studies have focused on fluid-electrolyte balance in tennis players (Miami, FL), effects of diuretic-induced dehydration on running performance (Muncie, IN and Storrs, CT), heat exhaustion among soldiers (Panama), heat stress monitors (Australia), fluid and nutritional status of endurance cyclists (Wichita Falls, Texas), casualty rates at the Boston Marathon (Massachusetts), and cooling of heatstroke patients after a mass participation road race (Marine Corps Marathon, Washington, D.C. and Falmouth Road Race, MA).
-He is the author of the book Performing in Extreme Environments (Human Kinetics, 2000) and editor-author of the book Exertional Heat Illnesses (Human Kinetics, 2003).
+He is the author of the book Performing in Extreme Environments (Human Kinetics, 2000), editor-author of the book Exertional Heat Illnesses (Human Kinetics, 2003), and co-editor of the book ACSM’s Research Methods (Wolters Kluwer, 2015).
 Dr. Armstrong is a Past President of the New England Chapter of the American College of Sports Medicine, and presently President of the national organization.

 Human Hydration, LLC